cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 cryptographic primitives inside of expand\_message are domain separated from invocations outside of expand\_message.
-For example, if the expand\_message variant uses a hash function H, an encoding of DST MUST be either prepended or appended to the input to each invocation of H (appending is the RECOMMENDED approach).
+For example, if the expand\_message variant uses a hash function H, an encoding of DST MUST be added either as a prefix or a suffix of the input to each invocation of H (a suffix is the RECOMMENDED approach).

 - SHOULD read msg exactly once, for efficiency when msg is long.